Garrett Hampson Preview, Player Props: Marlins vs. Mets

-On Thursday, Garrett Hampson (.276 slugging percentage in past 10 games, with zero homers) and the Miami Marlins face the New York Mets, whose starting pitcher will be David Peterson.
-First pitch is at 7:10 PM ET.
+The Miami Marlins, including Garrett Hampson (.258 slugging percentage in past 10 games, including zero home run), take on starting pitcher David Peterson and the New York Mets at Citi Field, Monday at 1:10 PM ET.

-He is looking to get back on track following a four-strikeout performance in his last game against the Mets.
+In his most recent game he had a one-hit showing (1-for-3) against the Pirates.

 Sportsbook Promo Codes